ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 1. Pull down on the channels list to refresh it.
 If channels still show as offline, leave the app running for about 10 minutes.
 Sometimes the RPC server just needs time to start up.

-2. Go to `Menu` -> `Embedded node` -> `Advanced` and press the button labeled `Stop LND and delete Neutrino files`, then restart the app.
+2. Go to `Menu` > `Settings` > `Embedded Node` > `Advanced` and press the button labeled `Stop LND and delete Neutrino files`, then restart the app.
 This will resync your blockchain data.

-3. Go to `Menu` -> `Embedded node` -> `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart the app.
+3. Go to `Menu` > `Settings` > `Embedded Node` > `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart the app.
 This will resync your lightning network graph data.

 4. If your channels are still not showing as online after performing steps 1-3, your wallet may be rescanning.
-You can follow progress under `Menu` -> `Embedded node` -> `LND Logs`.
+You can follow progress under `Menu` > `Settings` > `Embedded Node` > `LND Logs`.
 Look for logs with text 'Rescanning through' and 'Rescanned through'.

 ## I'm having issues syncing.
 Sync is either stuck or won't start.
 What can I do?

 For sync issues we recommended going through your Neutrino peer list and removing all the peers with high ping times. &lt;200ms is optimal. &lt;1000ms should still work.
-To access the Neutrino peers list, go to `Menu` > `Embedded node` > `Peers` > `Neutrino`.
+To access the Neutrino peers list, go to `Menu` > `Settings` > `Embedded Node` > `Peers` > `Neutrino`.

-If issues persist, reset the Neutrino data by pressing `Stop LND and delete Neutrino files` under `Menu` > `Embedded Node` > `Advanced` and restart the sync from scratch.
+If issues persist, reset the Neutrino data by pressing `Stop LND and delete Neutrino files` under `Menu` > `Settings` > `Embedded Node` > `Advanced` and restart the sync from scratch.

 ## I restored my 24 words in ZEUS and my funds are still not showing up.
 Where are they?

 During a restore, all on-chain funds should appear after the restore process has completed.
 However, funds on lightning have to go through the force close process, which typically takes 3 days after the close transaction confirms on-chain.

 You should be able to see your pending close channels by going to the `Channels` view (the second icon from the right in the wallet navigation bar on the bottom of the main view), and tapping on the header to cycle between Open, Pending and Closed channels.
-If your previously open channels don't appear, go to `Menu` -> `Embedded node` -> `Disaster recovery` and trigger a recovery by pressing `Initiate disaster recovery from Olympus` or by going to `Initiate advanced disaster recovery from Olympus` and manually selecting a backup to restore from.
+If your previously open channels don't appear, go to `Menu` > `Settings` > `Embedded Node` > `Disaster recovery` and trigger a recovery by pressing `Initiate disaster recovery from Olympus` or by going to `Initiate advanced disaster recovery from Olympus` and manually selecting a backup to restore from.

 For more details, visit our page on [Backup and Recovery](https://docs.zeusln.app/for-users/embedded-node/backup-and-recovery/).